Jean-MarcHarvengt/MCUME/README.md

 - USER2 can be used to swap joystick 1/2 in some emulators

 # Running on the PICOMPUTER
-- Fire button is mapped to key 'Q'
+- Fire button is mapped to key 'TAB'
 - USER2 is mapped to key "fn"
 - USER1 is mapped to "fn+DEL"
 - for PICO64, fb+DEL can be used to load selected game